cobragroup/cocoabox/GUI_UserManual.md

 - **Threshold density** - the thresholding density (percentage of nonzero elements) to which the input connectivity matrices are first thresholded before the graph theoretical properties are computed (default: 0.25)
 - **alpha threshold** - p-value for the statistical test (default: 0.05)

-*Note: Graph theory analysis currently only works for symmetric matrices.
-If the connectivity matrices are not symmetric, all components of this tab are automatically disabled.*
+*Note: Graph theory analysis currently only works for symmetric matrices of size > 1.
+If the connectivity matrices are too small, or not symmetric, all components of this tab are automatically disabled.*